missionpinball/mpf-docs/flowcharts/mpf_boot.rst

 ===============================

-The first phase of operation of MPF is the start up sequence which is basically everything that takes fromfrom the time you run `python mpf.py` until the time your machine is up and running in attract mode.
+The first phase of operation of MPF is the start up sequence which is basically everything that takes from from the time you run ``mpf`` until the time your machine is up and running in attract mode.
 We're not going to list every single detail here—to see that just look at a log file generated in verbose mode—but this should give you a pretty high level gist:

 #.
-Loads the configuration from file: `<your MPF project
+Loads the configuration from file: ``<your MPF project
-   root>/mpf/mpfconfig.yaml`
+   root>/mpf/mpfconfig.yaml``
 #.
-Loads themachine config file you specified in the command line.
+Loads the machine config file you specified in the command line.
    Note that this config file may load other config files.
 #.
 Sets the default hardware platform.
 (FAST, P-ROC, virtual, etc.)
 #.
 Loads the system modules.
 The exact order is specified in
-   `mpfconfig.yaml`.
+   ``mpfconfig.yaml``.
 Currently it's:

     #. config_processor
     #. timing